sushil-great/Piratezparty/Privacy/Misc.md

+# Cryptography 🔐

+-   [Cryptomator](https://github.com/cryptomator/cryptomator) - A multi-platoform client-side tool that is use to store encrypted data(files/folder) on cloud storage such as google drive (decrypt on download)

 # Messanger

 -   [Anonymous Messenger](https://anonymousmessenger.ly/) - A P2P private anonymous and secure messenger that works over tor.
 It's also free and open source software.